abiteofdata/K4-Groups/README.md

 od;
 ```
 If none of the outputted lists consist entirely of 0s, then elements of that order always have fixed points.
-Our data in Table 3 is computed as follows.
+Our data in Table 3 is computed using the following code, which is a modification of the above.
+It computes elements of all prime orders that divide $|G|$, instead of having to specify one prime at a time.
+Furthermore, it compares the output lists automatically.

 ```
 G := Image(IsomorphismPermGroup(G),G);; chars := Irr(G);; cc := ConjugacyClasses(G);; Print(Set(chars, x -> Filtered(PrimeDivisors(Size(G)), q -> not List(Filtered(cc, c->Order(Representative(c)) = q), c -> 1/q * Sum([1..q], k -> (Representative(c)^k)^x)) = List(Filtered(cc, c->Order(Representative(c)) = q), c->0))));